josephrmartinez/mktute/README.md

 - Local Model Inference: Implement an option to use local AI models for inference.
 Reduce cost, dependency on external APIs, and keep all data on device.

-- Improve prompt to give the model more "time to think"
+- Improve prompt to give the model a tutorial framework and more "time to think"